chaidiscovery/chai-lab/examples/msas/README.md

 While Chai-1 performs very well in "single-sequence mode," it can also be given additional evolutionary information to further improve performance.
 As in other folding methods, this evolutionary information is provided in the form of a multiple sequence alignment (MSA).
 This information is given in the form of a `MSAContext` object (see `chai_lab/data/dataset/msas/msa_context.py`); we provide code for building these `MSAContext` objects through `aligned.pqt` files, though you can play with building out an `MSAContext` yourself as well.

+Multiple strategies can be used for generating MSAs.
+In our [technical report](https://chaiassets.com/chai-1/paper/technical_report_v1.pdf), we generated MSAs using [jackhmmer](https://github.com/EddyRivasLab/hmmer).
+Other algorithms such as [MMseqs2](https://github.com/soedinglab/MMseqs2) can also be used.
+We provide an example of how to generate MSAs using [ColabFold](https://github.com/sokrypton/ColabFold) in `examples/msas/predict_with_msas.py`.
+Performance will vary depending on the input MSA databases and search algorithms used.

 ## The `.aligned.pqt` file format

 The easiest way to provide MSA information to Chai-1 is through the `.aligned.pqt` file format that we have defined.
 This file can be thought of as an augmented `a3m` file, and is essentially a dataframe saved in parquet format with the following four (required) columns: